 Preschool age children will experience the sights, sounds and even the flavors of Shabbat.
 Members of Silverman Preschool’s talented staff will lead participants on a rotation basis.
 Stories, songs, and activities will create a warm and inviting atmosphere for all.

 Parents are welcome to stay or may join the congregation at Shabbat services in our Sanctuary.
 For those little ones under 18 months, we do ask that an accompanying adult be present.
-Tot Shabbat is held in our Preschool area.
+Tot Shabbat is held in our Preschool classrooms.

 Both programs begin at 10:30 a.m. and run through noon.
-Mark your calendars now for the following Saturdays:

 Childcare is available every Saturday morning beginning at 10:30 a.m. until the conclusion of the service when Tot Shabbat and Junior Congregation are not in session.
 And, as always, children are welcomed and encouraged to attend all Shabbat and holiday services.